 - 22. Students should only make a formal appeal if: - a.
-They have completed the informal appeal process and are dissatisfied with the outcome. - b.
-Or they have been advised to do so by the Registrar or the Registrar's Nominee.
+They have completed the informal appeal process and are dissatisfied with the outcome, and - b.
+The decisions have been ratified by the appropriate Board. - c.
+Or they have been advised to do so by the Assistant Registrar.
+ASDAS or their Nominee.